dunkmann00/Drive-Backup/README.md

  - It is also worth noting that even though this was the first time running a backup we didn't have to do `--backup_type complete`.
 We could have done an incremental backup or updated backup and Drive Backup would run as expected.

  In our example, we also set `--logging_filter`.
 This blocks other libraries from logging messages to the log file.
 This can be useful when you want to see all the files that Drive Backup processed, but don't want to see all of the requests the Google Drive API made when downloading the files.
 There are a few other preferences you can set when running your backup.
-Just type `python drivebackup.py -h` to view all the available options!
+Type `python drivebackup.py -h` to view all the available options!

 ## Copyright and License